-Role-based certificates must not be shared but must be issued to individual Subscribers and protected in the same manner as individual certificates.
-DOS CAs may issue certificates for a specific role to multiple Subscribers, but the key pair for each certificate must be unique to each individual Role-based certificate.
-Roles, for which a RA may issue Role-based certificates, are limited to those that uniquely identify a specific individual within DOS by his/her role (e.g., Chief Information Officer is a unique individual; Program Analyst is not a unique role).13
+Role-based certificates must not be shared but must be issued to individual subscribers and protected in the same manner as individual certificates.
+DOS OPKI CAs may issue Role Delegated Digital Signature certificates for a specific role to multiple Subscribers, but the key pair for each certificate must be unique.